 Hunt also expressed concern that the prospect of increasing the devastating consequences for medical professionals accused of negligence - such as being struck off - to providing inadequate care will stop medical professionals from seeking pastoral care when they need it, or from critiquing their own performance honestly.
 He insisted to the House of Commons that it should be a priority for them to “ensure there is clarity about where the line is drawn between gross negligence manslaughter and ordinary human error in medical practice so that doctors and other health professionals know where they stand with respect to criminal liability or professional misconduct.”

 The population seems to believe that ‘claims culture’ is on the rise, and meanwhile, independent statistics have verified this.
 According to research, the period from 2008 to 2013 saw an increase of 80% of compensation claims, with the 2012-2013 period alone seeing a 20% rise in claims of medical negligence.
 Such figures show that compensation claims of all kinds are indeed on the rise.

-The latest statistics collected by NHS Litigation Authority found that between 2015 to 2016, the highest cumulative amount ever had been awarded to successful compensation claimants, seeing the NHS lose a huge £1.4 billion in compensation alone.
+The latest statistics collected by NHS Litigation Authority (NHSLA) found that between 2015 to 2016, the highest cumulative amount ever had been awarded to successful compensation claimants, seeing the NHS lose a huge £1.4 billion in compensation alone.
 The year prior had seen another £1 billion go down the drain in the form of compensation claims, lending support to the idea that the amounts being awarded have indeed been rising.

 The 2016-17 financial year saw Northern Ireland’s health trusts shelling out £94 million to claimants over medical negligence cases, consisting of £70 million in damages, and the remaining £24 million being associated legal costs.
 Experts have expressed concern that the NHS could actually end up bankrupted by claims for medical negligence compensation alone, with the latest such bill adding up to £65 billion.